tintin10q/csai_ml_final_summary/README.md

 ### Gini Coefficient
 ![Gini index](giniIndex.png)

 The gini function is called HGini.
-She did not really explain the idea behind gini maybe it was already explained in another lecture.
-But the idea is the same.
+Gini is cheaper to calculate then entropy because there is entropy has a log operation and Gini does not.
+This is why this is the default in sklearn.
+However, Gini only works for binary classification.
+The idea is the same.
 Split, fill in the formula, use the split with the lowest gini.

  #### Example: